findlayvaux/geck0x-blog/site/content/posts/layer-2-blockchains-explained.md

 ## Meet the Sidekicks: A Quick Guide to Popular L2s

-Not all L2 sidekicks work the same way, but they all use Ethereum for security.
+Not all L2 sidekicks work the same way, but they all use Ethereum for security and they all run the [Ethereum Virtual Machine (EVM)](https:/geck0x.com/posts/what-is-ethereum-beginner-friendly-guide/).
 Each Layer 2 brings its own vibe and special powers.
 Let's meet the main players on the block.

 ### Arbitrum & Optimism (The Optimistic Rollups)